 The Los Angeles County Superior Court judge didn’t overturn California Gov. Jerry Brown’s earlier decision to deny parole.
 Judge William C. Ryan said that evidence existed to support Brown’s decision, and that she would still pose a risk to society, the Los Angeles Times reported.

 In January Brown overturned a parole board’s decision to free Van Houten.
 The parole board cited Van Houten’s age, remorse, and efforts to get educated in prison as reasons she should be released.
 Brown said the heinousness of the crime merits keeping her locked up.
 Ryan’s decision indicates he agrees with Brown.

 “Unless the inmate can demonstrate that there is no evidence to support the governor’s conclusion that the inmate is a current danger to public safety, the petition fails to state a prima facie case for relief and may be summarily denied,” said Ryan, via the Los Angeles Times.

 Van Houten testified that she stabbed Rosemary LaBianca in the back at least 14 times.
 The victim’s blood was used to write messages on the walls.

-Van Houten was originally sentenced to death, but because California abolished the death penalty in 1972, she and the others who killed for Manson had sentences commuted to life in prison instead, according to CNN.
+Van Houten was originally sentenced to death, but because California abolished the death penalty in 1972, she and the other Manson followers had their sentences commuted to life in prison instead, according to CNN.

 Charles Manson died in 2017 at 83 years old.
 He was denied parole 12 times.